 - 1 cup Water

-(Optional): If making a small batch of tea use 3 - 4 tsp of ground chaga powder in a tea ball or steeper, in an individual mug or bodum style tea pot.
+- (Optional): If making a small batch of tea use 3 - 4 teaspoon of ground chaga powder in a tea ball or steeper, in an individual mug or bodum style tea pot.

 Other Uses For Chaga

 One other extremely useful way chaga can be used is as a fire starter or to transport fire on a hike or backwoods excursion.
 When dry, chaga is very dry and porous.
 This makes it ideal for use as a fire starter, as chaga has a tendency to smolder very slowly, and won't actually burn with a flame.

 - To use chaga as a fire starter, grind dried chaga and use it as you would dry tinder with a steel fire striker.